-18. Related party transactions
+17. Related party transactions

-The Company's related parties include its parent company, fellow subsidiaries, key management and all other parties forming part of the Corinthia Group of Companies.
+The Company's related parties include its parent company, fellow subsidiaries, key management personnel (the directors) and all other parties forming part of the Corinthia Group of Companies.

 Unless otherwise stated, none of the transactions incorporates special terms and conditions and no guarantees were given or received.
 Outstanding balances are usually settled in cash.